Note 8 Release Date And Specs: August 2017 Launch, Harman Kardon S-Pen Speaker, 4K Display And Safer Batteries

 The Galaxy Note 8 will get released later this year, and it would be Samsung’s second flagship device after the launch of the Galaxy S8.
 Following the release of results from the Note 7 investigations, Samsung mobile chief DJ Koh stated that the South Korean tech giant would be releasing a Note device that would be better, safer and most importantly, more revolutionary than its predecessors.
-While the specifics of the smartphone remain unconfirmed as of writing, recent leaks and reports about the device paint a picture of a flagship-grade machine that would tower over its competitors in terms of features and power.
+While the specifics of the smartphone remain unconfirmed as of writing, recent leaks and reports about the device paint a picture of a flagship-grade machine that would tower over its competitors regarding features and power.

 The history of the Galaxy Note 8 has been pretty unconventional.
 For one, there was a time when fans of the premiere phablet line were unsure if the device would even see a release.
 Due to the damage caused by the ill-fated Galaxy Note 7 and its resulting worldwide recall, rumors were abounding then that the Note 8 would not see the light of day anymore.
 As it turned out, Samsung was fairly confident that its large-screened phablet range would be ready for a second chance this 2017, as revealed by Koh’s recent statements.